 It is a good idea not to worry alone.
 Your pediatrician is often a good place to start.
 Your pediatrician can help you decide if you need more help.
 You may be reassured to know that some of your concerns are typical issues for your child’s developmental age and phase.
 In some cases, your pediatrician might recommend a further consultation or refer you to a qualified child mental health professional.
 If your pediatrician is not able to help, you can seek a consultation through a local child mental health provider or community agency.

 There are other places you can get help as well.
 Talking to your school counselor or school psychologist can be a place to start.
 Some families find it helpful to talk to their minister.
 Many families have found it helpful to talk to other families about their experience.
 You can find support from other families by contacting a local family advocacy organization.
 However, if your child has a significant emotional, mental or behavioral health concern, it is best that you seek help from a qualified child mental health professional.

 It can be hard to know where to start and what questions to ask.
 For more information on questions to ask when seeking help from a professional click here.

 To better understand what to expect in your first consultation and following meetings, click here.
 We will walk you through what a typical consultation and evaluation might look like as well as share with you some key parts in child mental health treatment.

 To find a qualified mental health professional, you can talk with your private insurance company who can give you a list of preferred providers in your area.
-If you live in CT and have HUSKY, you can ask the Behavioral Health Partnership (BHP) to help you find a provider or you can call 2-1-1 or visit Connecticut’s Network of Care website.
+If you live in CT and have HUSKY, you can ask the Behavioral Health Partnership (BHP) to help you find a provider or you can call 2-1-1.

 To access children’s mobile crisis intervention services in Connecticut call 2-1-1 or visit the website by clicking here.